 What is a sales enablement program?

-Sales enablement programs typically involve a range of different activities, including the development of a content strategy, the creation of sales training programs, and the implementation of technology solutions such as customer relationship management (CRM) systems, sales automation tools, and analytics platforms.
+Sales enablement programs typically involve a range of activities, such as developing a content strategy, building sales training and coaching programs, and implementing technology solutions like customer relationship management (CRM) systems, sales automation tools, revenue enablement solutions, and analytics platforms.

 How to align your sales enablement with sales process development